 All current students, faculty and staff will use IU’s COVID-19 vaccine report form to attest that they are vaccinated and report all doses of your vaccine.
 Incoming students should plan to complete the self-report form once have created their IU email account.

 Students, scholars, faculty and staff arriving from an international location may not have access to a COVID-19 vaccine in their current location and may not be able to be fully vaccinated before arriving on campus this August.

 Individuals in this situation should let us know that they cannot meet the August 15 deadline and should plan to receive a COVID-19 vaccine upon their arrival in the U.S. They can continue to participate in orientation, classes and other activities as they work toward becoming fully vaccinated.

 COVID-19 vaccines authorized by the FDA and recommended by the World Health Organization will meet IU's requirement.
 If you've already received a vaccine that is not one authorized/recommended by either of these organizations, you’ll need to receive one that is.
-There are no known safety issues at this time with receiving an FDA-authorized vaccine after receiving one that has not yet been authorized.
+There are no known safety issues at this time with receiving an FDA-authorized vaccine after receiving one that has not yet been authorized/recommended.